 If you notice your dog becoming excessively playful or hyperactive after eating Moringa, reduce the amount you give them.

-As with any new food, it’s always best to start with a small amount and increase gradually over time.
+As with any new food, starting with a small amount is always best and increasing gradually over time.

-This will help you to avoid any potential side effects and will allow you to see how your dog reacts to the new.
+This will help you avoid any potential side effects and allow you to see how your dog reacts to the new.

 - Fermented Pomegranate Seeds: 5 Delicious Ways to Use Them! - September 26, 2023